Temporal-Difference Variational Continual Learning

-In this Section, We re-evaluate the SplitMNIST benchmark by only allowing single-head architectures.Figure \ref{fig:splitmnistsinglehead} presents the results.
-As expected, the performance of all methods drops substantially, as the problem of representing a streaming of tasks in a single classifier is much harder.
-However, we highlight that n-Step KL and TD-VCL presented slightly better results than VCL and VCL CoreSet, demonstrating again the effectiveness of the proposed learning objectives.
+Figure \ref{fig:splitmnistsinglehead} presents the per-task performance for the SplitMNIST-Hard results.
+As expected, the performance of all methods drops substantially in comparison to traditional SplitMNIST, as the CL becomes considerably harder.
+However, we highlight that n-Step KL and TD-VCL presented better results than VCL and VCL CoreSet, demonstrating again the effectiveness of the proposed learning objectives.

-Interestingly, the average accuracy does not decrease monotonically, as usually expected due to Catastrophic Forgetting.
-It actually decreases substantially after Task 3 and increases back.
-This evidence suggests a negative transfer between tasks, particularly in Task 1 while learning Task 3, as the first plot presents.
-We believe this could be addressed with more expressive architectures that better disentangle features and avoid negative transfer.
-Nonetheless, this is outside our scope, as we focus on studying the effect of Catastrophic Forgetting in Continual Learning.
+Interestingly, the average accuracy does not decrease monotonically, as one might typically expect due to Catastrophic Forgetting.
+Instead, it drops significantly after Task 3 and then rises again.
+This evidence indicates two potential dynamics of transfer learning: a negative transfer from Task 1 while learning Task 3, and a positive transfer from Task 1 while learning Task 4.
+For instance, the digit ``0" from Task 1 is rounded, similar to the digits ``5" and ``6" in Tasks 3 and 4, respectively.
+Additionally, the digit ``1" is composed of straight lines, much like the digits ``4" and ``7."
+We believe that the employed architecture, given its inherent and intended simplicity, relies on features of this nature.
+Therefore, more expressive architectures that better disentangle these features may potentially prevent the negative transfer.
+However, exploring this possibility is beyond our scope, as our focus is on studying the effects of Catastrophic Forgetting in Continual Learning.